 The wind that blows over the Western Cape – the Cape Doctor – is a force to be reckoned with.
 Notoriously strong “South-Easters” usually occur during sunny, clear weather.
-If a South-Easter occurs when there’s a “cut-off low as occasionally happens in the spring and autumn this can cause heavy rains and the phenomenon popularly known as a Black South-Easter”.
+If a South-Easter occurs when there’s a “cut-off low in the spring and autumn, it can cause heavy rains and the phenomenon popularly known as a Black South-Easter”.
 The raw strength and power of a full-blown South-Easter makes you feel small when compared to the forces of nature!

-The native flora and fauna (flynbos) unique to the Western Cape and Table Mountain is quite spectacular and the subject of a separate post!
-The rocky mountain doesn’t encourage a large bird population but birds living in the Fynbos biome are well adapted to their harsh environment.
+The native flora and fauna (fynbos) unique to the Western Cape and Table Mountain is quite spectacular and the subject of a separate post!
+The rocky mountain doesn’t encourage a large bird population but birds in the Fynbos biome are well adapted to their harsh environment.
 Some interesting birds include the long-tailed Cape Sugarbird, Double-Collared Sunbird, Verreaux’s Eagle, Red-Winged Starling, and Orange-Breasted Sunbird.

 Table Mountain is home to several species of snake – some dangerous.
 The ones to be especially careful of include the puff adder, berg adder, Cape cobra, and boomslang.
 Luckily I’ve never seen a snake on Table Mountain but with so many rocks they are surely there.

 The rocks on Table Mountain are 600 million years old, but the mountain formation itself occurred a mere 60 million years ago.
 The mountain formed after “millions of years of river-borne sediment piled up on itself compressing its own weight”.
 Table Mountain’s age is difficult to comprehend!

 This post is dedicated with love to my father and mother who are no longer with me but whose birthdays were June 10th and 11th respectively.
 They would both appreciate the beauty of Table Mountain.